cleaning & janitorial workforce design

 answer first

-Jo is a Human + Machine staffing company for cleaning and janitorial operators.
-The solution starts with LaborMap, identifies where supervisor-cleaner role blur is costing capacity, and designs a crew model that keeps supervision human while machine execution supports task standardization, QC scheduling, and onboarding.
+Jo from is a Human + Machine staffing company for cleaning and janitorial operators.
+The diagnostic identifies where supervisor-cleaner role blur is costing capacity, and designs a crew structure that keeps supervision human while machine execution supports task standardization, QC scheduling, and onboarding.

-Does Jo work with both franchised and independent cleaning operators?
+Does Jo from work with both franchised and independent cleaning operators?

 Yes.
-Franchised operators typically need help scaling past crew-structure ceilings built into their model.
+Franchised operators typically need help scaling past crew-structure ceilings built into their franchise.
 Independent operators need systems to grow beyond a few crews without losing quality.
-Jo designs around both constraints.
+Jo from designs around both constraints.

-How does LaborMap identify problems in a cleaning operation?
+How does Jo from identify problems in a cleaning operation?

 How quickly will we see results in contract retention?